Hendrikov

-Hendrikov is the name of an extinct Russian noble family that was created as a result of the marriage between Lithuanian farmer, Simon Hendrik (1672-1728) and Christina Skavronska (1687-1729), sister of Empress Catherine I of Russia.
+The Hendrikov family is the name of an extinct Russian noble family that was created as a result of the marriage between Lithuanian farmer, Simon Hendrik (1672-1728) and Christina Skavronska (1687-1729), sister of Empress Catherine I of Russia.

 Cousins of Empress Elizabeth I

 In 1742, on the day of her coronation Elizabeth of Russia elevated the children of Simon and Christina. (who would be her cousins) to the rank of Count: